liamgd/discmos/README.md

 After computation, it will copy the text containing the emoji mosaic to the clipboard.
 The `--save` option saves the text to a file in `<workspace>/output-text`.
 The `--show` option prints the text in the terminal.

 To render the text into a mosaic image, paste it into discord.
 See the Discord Nitro section.
 If character count becomes an issue, paste fewer lines in multiple messages to show the full image.
 Note that there is a small gap between each message.

+## Computation Implementation

+After downloading, to remove transparency, the emoji files are saved over a background that is the same color as the Discord background on the desktop app.

+The emoji image files in the emojis directory are rescaled to a low resolution for performance and converted into PyTorch tensors.

+The source image is split into tiles that are the same size as the emojis after rescaling.
+These tiles are also converted into PyTorch tensors.

+The emoji tensors are stacked and the source image tensors are stacked to create two tensors of the shape (tile, channel, height, width).
+The channels represent the hue, saturation, and value for each pixel.

+After further processing, using singleton dimension slicing and operation broadcasting, the difference between the channel values of the pixels of each pair of emoji and source image tile is found.
+The absolute value is taken so that lower values correspond to less difference between pixel colors.
+Using singleton dimension slicing, the resulting tensor is multiplied element-wise by a channel weights tensor to control the importance hue, saturation, and value individually.
+The difference values for each pair of emoji and source image tile are summed to obtain one value that represents the difference between the two image tiles.
+After flattening, the argmin function is used to determine the emoji that is closest to the source image tile for every source image tile in the source image.

+## GPU Acceleration

+If a CUDA-enabled GPU is available, the tensors in the computation will use the CUDA device.
+If not, the CPU is used instead.

 ## Discord Nitro